Pangolin Safari

 Pangolin Safari and Monitoring: The Power of Conservation

-We’re committed to contribute back to pangolin conservation through our pangolin safari and monitoring initiative.
-We hope that our monitoring efforts help in the knowledge base for protecting pangolins in the Eastern Kalahari Bushveld.
+We’re committed to contribute back to pangolin conservation through our pangolin safari and Monitoring Initiative.
+We hope that our monitoring efforts help in the knowledge base for protecting ground pangolins in the Eastern Kalahari Bushveld.

 How We Monitor